-At-the-Market Offering
+At-the-Market-Offering

 On May 12, 2023, the Company entered into an At-the-Market Equity Offering Sales Agreement (the "Sales Agreement") with Stifel, Nicolaus & Company, Incorporated (the "Agent"), pursuant to which the Company may offer and sell shares of the Company's common stock having an aggregate offering price of up to \$100.0 million from time to time, in "at the market" offerings through the Agent.
 Sales of the shares of common stock, if any, will be made at prevailing market prices at the time of sale, or as otherwise agreed with the Agent.
 The Agent will receive a commission from the Company of up to 3.0% of the gross proceeds of any shares of common stock sold under the Sales Agreement.
 The Company is not obligated to sell, and the Agent is not obligated to buy or sell, any shares of common stock under the Sales Agreement.
-As of September 30, 2023, no sales have been made pursuant to the Sales Agreement.
+As of March 31, 2024, the Company sold 1,016,950 shares of common stock for total net proceeds of approximately \$14.9 million, after deducting commission fees and offering expenses.